DoctorMcKay/node-steam-user/README.md

 ### chats

-An object containing information about all chat rooms we're in.
+An object containing information about all legacy chat rooms we're in.
 Keys are 64-bit SteamIDs, values are objects with this structure:
 - `name` - The name of the chat, or empty if it's a multi-user chat
 - `private` - `true` if only group members can join, `false` if it's open to everyone
 - `invisibleToFriends` - `true` if the chat is invisible to friends, `false` if visible (unsure what this means at this time)